huridocs/uwazi-documentation/sysadmin-docs/multi-tenant.md

 curl -H "tenant: tenant2" localhost:3000/api/search
 ```

-as you can see a MULTI_TENANT env variable is set to true, uwazi is multi tenant by default but we need to set this variable to deactivate certain features that do not work with a multi-tenant approach for now, this are the features not supported for now.
+As you can see a MULTI_TENANT env variable is set to true, Uwazi is multi tenant by default but we need to set this variable to deactivate certain features that do not work with a multi-tenant approach for now, this are the features not supported for now.

 - evidence vault
 - sync